Beautiful scenery at Boca Ciega Park in Tampa

 Port Tampa Bay is the largest port in Florida.
 It’s the closest full service port to the Panama Canal.
 It also happens to be one of the top cruise ports in the US with 5 cruise lines homeporting here including Carnival Cruise Lines, International, Holland America, Royal Caribbean International and Norwegian Cruise Line.

-6. Tampa Bay is the lightning capital of the world
+6. This Bay is the lightning capital of the world

-If you have ever visited the Tampa region during the summer season, it should come as no surprise that the city is the lighting capital of the world.
-These storms can get pretty intense and can come on with no advance warning.
+If you have ever visited the region during the summer season, it should come as no surprise that the city is the lighting capital of the world.
+These storms can get pretty intense and can come on suddenly with no advance warning.
 One minute you are sitting at a beach enjoying the sunny skies, only to have to pack up all your stuff and run to your car before the torrential downpour starts.
 I have had this happen to me so many times I cannot count – both at beaches and preserves.
+I’ve been absolutely pounded by rain on my bike on numerous occasions.
 On the bright side, these storms provide a much needed cool down from the blazing heat.

 7. There is much more to the region than simply beaches & theme parks